-Stonehill College introduces students to the study of religion through a first-year course required as part of the College’s General Education curriculum.
+Stonehill College introduces students to the study of religion through a first-year course required as part of the College’s General Education Program.
 Students pursuing any major may also explore specific topics in the study of religion in a variety of Learning Communities and moral inquiry courses.

 Majors and minors in religious studies rigorously dissect an array of compelling human questions, the distinctive beliefs and practices of religious people across cultures, and the various roles that religions play in society.

 As they advance through the program, majors will select courses and a senior thesis topic that accord closely with their specific interests in Religious Studies, such as: